 New Washington State Law Levels the Playing Field: Employers Prohibited from Asking Salary History but Mandated to Disclose Salary Ranges

-Washington’s Legislature has joined many other states in passing a law expressly prohibiting employers from seeking prior salary history from applicants or employees, except in limited circumstances.
-Washington’s Equal Pay Opportunity Act, which became effective in June 2018, already prohibited employers from relying on salary history to establish pay to screen applicants or employees.
+Washington’s Legislature has joined many other states in passing a law expressly prohibiting employers from seeking prior salary history from candidates or employees, except in limited circumstances.
+Washington’s Equal Pay Opportunity Act, which became effective in June 2018, already prohibited employers from relying on salary history to establish pay to screen candidates or employees.
 This new law goes further in making it clear that employers should not request salary history or use it.
-The law allows employers to confirm an applicant’s compensation history under two circumstances: if the applicant voluntarily shares it, or after making an offer of employment with compensation.
+The law allows employers to confirm an candidate’s compensation history under two circumstances: if the candidate voluntarily shares it, or after making an offer of employment with compensation.

 What Should Employers Do Now?

 To ensure compliance with the new law and be prepared for greater employee scrutiny of their compensation, employers should:

 - Remove all questions regarding prior wage or salary history from applications, interview guides, and other recruiting materials.